poojithajonnalagadda/ME-Programming-Final-Project---TurboJet-Analyis/README.md

 $$ a = \sqrt{\gamma R T_a} $$

-The Mach number of incoming air:
+With the speed of sound defined, we can find the Mach No. of the incoming air into the inlet of the turbojet as:

 $$ M_a = \frac{u}{a} $$

-where `u` is the freestream velocity.
+where `u` is the freestream velocity or in other words the velocity of the incoming air into the turbojet.

 Stagnation temperature at inlet:

 $$ T_{01} = T_a \left(1 + \frac{\gamma - 1}{2} M_a^2\right) $$

-For an adiabatic diffuser:
+Because our diffuser is assumed to be adiabatic, the stagnation temperature at the outlet of the diffuser/inlet of the compressor is:

 $$ T_{02} = T_{01} $$

-Using isentropic relations:
+We can find the stagnation temperature of the incoming air as:

 $$ \frac{P_{02}}{P_a} = \left(\frac{T_{02s}}{T_a}\right)^{\frac{\gamma}{\gamma-1}} $$